Hatice Sultan (daughter of Murad V): Affair and divorce

-Hatice's feelings in the affair are uncertain.
+Hatice's feelings and motives in the affair are uncertain.
 Kemaleddin was in love with her, his letters lamenting her absence, asking when they could meet or if they could meet earlier than agreed, and recounted that he slowed down in front of his villa to see her exit hers and get in her carriage.
 Filizten and Hatice's granddaughter both believed that seducing the husband of Abdul Hamid II's favourite daughter was just a way for Hatice to take revenge for her family's imprisonment and her late, unhappy marriage.
-Others thought that Hatice was loved Kemaleddin sincerely, even if only as an scape from her unhappy marriage.
+Others thought that Hatice loved Kemaleddin sincerely, even if only as an escape from her unhappy marriage.

 The couple were accused of planning to poison their respective spouses in order to get married.
 According to Filizten Hanım, the pain and shame caused by his favourite daughter's disgrace led to Murad V's death.
 A diabetic, he was already weakened by grief over the recent death of his youngest daughter, Atiye Sultan.
 When he heard of the affair, the shock seemingly hastened his death.

 Abdul Hamid was angered and ordered Naime Sultan to divorce her husband, then stripped Kemaleddin Pasha of all his military honours and exiled him to Bursa.
 He later forgave Hatice, and she was invited back to Yıldız Palace.
 He did not, however, give her permission to divorce her husband.
 Hatice could only divorce Ali Vasıf around 1908, when Abdul Hamid II was deposed and replaced by Mehmed V, his younger half-brother.
 With the declaration of the Second Constitutional Era in 1908, Kemaleddin Pasha was forgiven.
 He returned to Istanbul to propose marriage to Hatice, which the princess refused, either out of pride or because she was already infatuated with her future second husband.